Definition of adverse selection

 George Akerlof investigated the asymmetry of information in the market for second-hand cars.

 In a 1970 paper “The Market for Lemons,” he was awarded the Nobel Prize in Economics (2001).
-Akerlof suggested bad cars ‘lemons’ were more likely to be put onto the second hand market, reducing price.
+Akerlof suggested bad cars ‘lemons’ were more likely to be put onto the second-hand market, reducing the price.
 Therefore good cars were held back and not sold.
 It is sometimes known as the ‘bad driving out the good.’

 Akerlof suggested the problem of adverse selection distorted the market, leading to lower prices and the lower average quality of cars.